swayok/alternative-laravel-cache/Readme.md

 3. Some user updates his data and this action invalidates all cache entries related to this user and `users` table.
 4. You need to remove all cache entries related to `users` (1 and 2) and you can do this just like this: `Cache::tags(['users'])->flush();`.

 This way all cache entries created in 1 and 2 will be removed.
-Also you won't need to know tags to access any cache entry by its key.
+And you won't need to know tags to access any cache entry by its key.

 ## How to use it: